averzze/Mindcraft-Settings-Editor/README.md

     ```
     Ensure `mindcraft_icon.ico` is in the same directory as `settings_editor.py` if running from source for the icon to appear.

-### 2. Using Pre-built Executable (If Provided)
+### 2. Using Pre-built Executable

-*   (TODO: Add instructions here if you plan to release pre-built executables, e.g., via GitHub Releases.)
 *   Download the executable for your operating system from the [Releases page](https://github.com/averzze/Mindcraft-Settings-Editor/releases).
 *   Run the downloaded file.
-No installation is typically required for a PyInstaller one-file bundle.
+No installation is required.
+*   Note: This is windows only (potential for Wine usage)

 ### Using the Editor